marrober/pacman/README.md

 ## Create a webhook in Github

-Ensure a webhook exists here : https://github.com/marrober/pacman/settings/hooks pointing to the SMEE url tha is in teh smee deployment yaml file.
-Ensure that the content type is set to application/json.
+Ensure a webhook exists here : https://github.com/marrober/pacman/settings/hooks pointing to the trigger listener route in the pacman-ci namespace.

 ## Test the triggered execution of the pipeline